 In the process of trying to suppress the Dutch Revolt, more than 100,000 troops followed Alba's itinerary, marching from Italy across the Alps through Franche-Comté to Luxembourg and Brussels.
 The challenge of organizing such logistical feats year after year gave rise to a Spanish proverb still current: Poner una pica en Flandes (literally, "To get a pikeman to the Netherlands"), which means to do the impossible.
 It serves as a permanent tribute to the march of the duke of Alba and his 10,000 veterans along the Spanish Road in the summer of 1567.
 It is a tribute that they would have hated.

-One Response to “The Spanish Road to the Netherlands”
+2 Responses to “The Spanish Road to the Netherlands”

 Leave a Reply